stuart-knock/myth2kodi/doc/USAGE.md

     Starttime='2015-11-05 19:38:00+10:00'

-As you can see, the guide data broadcast by Australian free-to-air digital tv stations is pretty terrible.
+As you can see, the guide data broadcast by Australian free-to-air digital tv stations can be pretty terrible.
 Luckily, interwebs search is a magical invention.
 Copying the description field into your favourite search engine quickly reveals that this is "Sherlock, Season 1, Episode 3, The Great Game", so, with this knowledge at hand, we just run:

     myth2kodi  '/media/video/recordings/TVshows/1020_20151105093800.mpg' 'Sherlock' 'The Great Game'

-and the recording is now processed correctly:
+and the recording is now processed correctly, with:

+    ls -l /media/video/recordings/TVshows/1020_20151105093800.mpg

+returning:

     lrwxrwxrwx 1 librarian users  70 Dec 17 16:07 /media/video/recordings/TVshows/1020_20151105093800.mpg -> /media/video/tv/Sherlock/Season 1/Sherlock S01E03 (The Great Game).mpg